OmerNouri2/Course-Registration-System-Client-Server-socket-programming/README.md

 # Description:
 implement a “Course Registration System” server and client.
-The implementation of the server is based on the Thread-Per-Client (TPC) and Reactor server, written in Java.
+The implementation of the server is based on the Thread-Per-Client (TPC) and Reactor design pattern, written in Java.
 The client is written in C++.
 The communication between the server and the client(s) is based on binary communication protocol.

 # Establishing a client/server connection